svakam/learning-journal/git-github.md

 ### Tracking/staging a new file, committing a file, committing all changes, pushing changes, stashing changes

+**Tracking/staging a new file:**
+- `git add filename`: tracks one file of your choosing
+- `git add *`: tracks all files in repo
+- After using these, files are tracked and staged for committing

+**Committing a file:**
+- `git commit -m "why"`: after staging, changes must be committed, and record what was done
+- Committed changes for the file/files to the HEAD
+- `git commit -a`: Commits snapshot of all modifications to tracked files in working dir

+**Pushing changes:**
+- `git push origin master`: pushes changes to remote repo
+- Pushed changes from local "master" branch to remote repository called "origin"

+**Stashing changes:**
+- `git stash`: when changes are not ready to be committed but they do not want to be lost either
+- `git stash apply`: when ready to work on changes, retrieves the hidden changes

 ## Remote repos

 In order to collaborate on Git projects, must be able to interact with remote repos (versions of a project online or on a network).
 It is possible to work with multiple repos (which may have read/write or read-only permissions).
 Teams may use remote repos to push/pull data to/from.